paltalabs/soroban-react/README.md

 - The ability to write custom, fully featured _Connectors_ that manage every aspect of your dApp's connectivity with the Soroban blockchain and user accounts.

-## Quickstart

-To jump straight into code, check out the CodeSandbox demo!
-(ToDo)

 # Usage:

-See the official docs page:
+See the official gitbook: https://soroban-react.gitbook.io/index/ You can also contribute to the Gitbook by editing the docs folder in this repo

 ## Implementations